dvn/swordpoc/dvn_client/README.md

 ###Requirements for dvn-client
 ----------------------------
 Note: you can also run this using the Vagrant file in the root of this repo.
-It has python 2.6, so be sure to include step 4.

 1. Python 2.6+